XJTU-NetVerify/XJTU-NetVerify.github.io/content/en/people/nkang.md

 research_label = ["Synthesis"]

 [[introduction]]
-    content = "I'm a passionate boy from Anhui, China, and a member of the ANTS team.
-My interests include various activities such as badminton, swimming, and playing the piano.
+    content = "I'm Ph.D. student from the NetVerify Lab, Xi'an Jiaotong University.
+My research interests include various activities such as badminton, swimming, and playing the piano.
 I'm also delighted to be a part of this team and to work together with everyone."

 [[introduction]]
     content = "My previous research primarily focused on network data plane verification (APKeep, NSDI20) and network intent mining (NeMiner, ICNP23).
 Currently, I am working on improve the scalability of formal network control plane verification based on SMT solvers."